dangtoan2205/DevOps-AWS-Terraform/2_Build.md

 ```

 ## 10. Create infrastructure
 Apply the configuration now with the `terraform apply` command.
 Terraform will print output similar to what is shown below.
-We have truncated some of the output to save space.
+We have truncated some of the output to save space.</br>
 ![image](https://github.com/user-attachments/assets/a4d39cae-a2f2-45fb-8484-d193fe1aa350)

 Before it applies any changes, Terraform prints out the execution plan which describes the actions Terraform will take in order to change your infrastructure to match the configuration.
 In this case the plan is acceptable, so type `yes` at the confirmation prompt to proceed.
-Executing the plan will take a few minutes since Terraform waits for the EC2 instance to become available
+Executing the plan will take a few minutes since Terraform waits for the EC2 instance to become available</br>
 ![image](https://github.com/user-attachments/assets/8325f8e4-e9b6-4f42-adfb-9f01f9cbeda0)